-Medical tests during pregnancy, for women with type 2 diabetes
+Medical checks during pregnancy, for women with type 2 diabetes

 During pregnancy you will need to have a number of tests to check your general health and the wellbeing of your baby, including:

-- HbA1c to assess your overall blood glucose management during pregnancy
+- HbA1c to assess your average glucose levels during pregnancy

-- 28 weeks: to check your baby’s growth
+- Cardiac scan—may sometimes be recommended to check your baby’s heart.

 You will be asked to give a urine sample at each visit during your pregnancy.
-This is tested for albumin and protein, and it can also identify the presence of any infection that would need to be promptly treated.
+The samples are tested for albumin and protein, and it can also identify the presence of any infection that would need to be promptly treated.

 A small amount of protein in the urine is not uncommon in pregnancy.
 However, a larger amount may indicate that the pregnancy has affected your kidneys or, in later pregnancy, that you are developing pre-eclampsia.